Nguyễn Du: The Tale of Kiều

 The Tale of Kiều (Vietnamese Truyện Kiều) was based on an earlier Chinese prose narrative, Kim Vân Kiều.
-It was written under a pen-name as the story was quite critical of the basic tenets of Confucian morality.
+It was written under a pen name as the story was quite critical of the basic tenets of Confucian morality.
 It is a tragic tale of two lovers forced apart by the girl's loyalty to her family honor.
 In Vietnam, the poem is so popular and beloved that some people know the whole epic by heart and can recite it without a mistake.

+The work is famous for its humane meaning and was translated into 20 languages, such as English, French, Japanese, Korean...